Quantum algorithms for approximate function loading: Variational Quantum Circuit

-\textit{(ii) Sine Function.---} As a second example, we have tested the variational circuit with the normalized sine function $\sin{x}$ in the domain $[0, \frac{3}{2}\pi]$.
-This example contains zeros in $x=0$ and $x=\pi$ and clearly does not satisfy the conditions in Theorem 1 or a possible generalization, since it is not positive.
+As a first example, we have tested the variational circuit with the normalized sine function $\sin{x}$ in the domain $[0, \frac{3}{2}\pi]$.
+This example contains zeros in $x=0$ and $x=\pi$ and clearly does not satisfy the conditions in Th.~\ref{th:k0} or a possible generalization, since it is not even positive.
 In order to train the parametrized quantum circuit, we use the mean squared error loss function and the gradient descent as optimization method, with a learning rate $\gamma=1.5$.
-In Fig.~\ref{fig:results}\hyperref[fig:results]{ (ii)}, we illustrate the arising loaded states of our trained circuits for different values of $p(k)=1$, 2, 3 and $k$ (the last case means the introduction of $k$ hyperparameters per zero of the function) and a system comprising $n=5$ qubits, with $k_0=2$.
-For the studied cases, our trained ansatz is able to load the sine function with a fidelity larger than $0.97$.
+In Fig.~\ref{fig:results}\hyperref[fig:results] (ii), we illustrate the arising loaded states of our trained circuits for different values of $p(k)=1$, 2, 3 and $k$ (the last case means the introduction of $k$ hyperparameters per zero of the function) and a system comprising $n=5$ qubits, with $k_0=2$.
+For the studied cases, our trained Ansatz is able to load the sine function with a fidelity larger than $0.97$.
 Additionally, in Fig.~\ref{fig:sine-all}, we show the resulting fidelity of the different combinations of the number of qubits and $p(k)$, for $n\in\{5, \dots, 10\}$ and $k_0=3$.
-See Appendix~\hyperref[ap:variational]{ D} for further details on the training and additional examples.